1.0 Policy Purpose

 For the purpose of this policy, the terms below have the following definitions:

-Employment Files are electronically maintained documents that cover the life cycle of a person’s employment at Brown.
+Employee Files are electronically maintained documents that cover the life cycle of a person’s employment at Brown.
 It includes, but is not limited to, information related to an application for employment (including, where applicable, resume, job description), offer letter, IRS tax documentation, performance appraisals or reviews, documentation of disciplinary action, if any, records of transfer, promotion or job change, compensation history and other similar information.
-An employee file may also include information related to an individual employee's benefits enrollment data, leaves of absence and related information.
-Employee files may also include information related to termination of employment, including the following documents, if applicable: resignation letter; termination notice; exit interview; and off-boarding checklist.
+An Employee File may also include information related to an individual employee's benefits enrollment data, leaves of absence and related information.
+Employee Files may also include information related to termination of employment, including the following documents, if applicable: resignation letter; termination notice; exit interview; and off-boarding checklist.

 The Family Educational Rights and Privacy Act of 1974 is a United States federal law that governs the access to educational information and records by public entities such as potential employers, publicly funded educational institutions, and foreign governments.